chriamue/flyconomy/assets/README.md

 The icons used in the application are sourced from [Game-icons.net](https://game-icons.net/).

+## plane.obj

+The 3D model of the plane used in the application is sourced from [cgtrader.com](https://www.cgtrader.com/items/4140769/download-page)

 ### Attribution

 Data is courtesy of [OpenFlights](https://github.com/jpatokal/openflights).
 When using this data, please credit OpenFlights as the source.